leelasd/ligpargen/chapter1.md

 ### References
 1. [Potential energy functions for atomic-level simulations of water and organic and biomolecular systems.
 Jorgensen, W. L.; Tirado-Rives, J. Proc.
 Nat.
 Acad.
 Sci.
 USA 2005, 102, 6665-6670. doi:10.1073/pnas.0408037102.](http://www.pnas.org/content/102/19/6665)
+2. If you use our server in your research, please cite us: zarbi.yale.edu/liggenpar (paper in preparation)

 ## How to use these parameter and topology files?